multivendorx/woocommerce-catalog-enquiry/readme.txt

 It is extremely disheartening when happy users downrate a plugin for no fault of the plugin.

 == Installation ==
-1. Upload the `WooCommerce Catalog Enquiry` folder to the `/wp-content/plugins/` directory OR search for "WooCommerce Catalog Enquiry" from your WordPress admin.
+1. Upload the `WC Catalog Enquiry` folder to the `/wp-content/plugins/` directory OR search for "WC Catalog Enquiry" from your WordPress admin.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings through the "WooCommerce Catalog Enquiry settings" menu on your WordPress admin panel.
+3. Configure the plugin settings through the "WC Catalog Enquiry settings" menu on your WordPress admin panel.
 4. Now click on the settings link and configure the plugin as per your requirement.

 This plugin is created for WooCommerce.
 One must have WooCommerce is installed in his WordPress website to use this plugin.